rmsrosa/nbbinder/README.md

 See [00.00-Front-Page.ipynb](tests/nb_builds/nb_grammar_bound/00.00-Front_Page.ipynb) for the actual bound version of the first notebook.

-### Notebooks for lecture notes
+### Notebooks with preheaders

-If your list of files is
+This is particularly useful for lectures notes.
+For instance, by naming your collection of notebooks as

 ```text
 00.00-Introduction.ipynb